tboie/universal_info_display/README.md

 - OnlInE ShoPPing aka e-commerce
 - community involvement?

-- Design and Port to new framework
+- Design and Port to new framework?